ddobric/neocortexapi-classification/MyProject/README.md

 ### Step-2: Prepare the program's directory for Prediction Images.

  Create a new folder "PredictInputFolder/" in the project directory and the Prediction Images are stored in it, where the prediction extracts the images from this directory to perform the shape prediction with the help of trained dataset.
+The prediction code is able to get the multiple images for prediction and displays the similarity output respectivly

  !["PredictInputFolder/" with the images to be predicted](https://user-images.githubusercontent.com/46021672/158034865-d6fe12bf-bf22-452a-8c91-d783d784660e.png)